The Chapter: Reception Conditions in Malta contains sections on:

 Short overview of the reception system

-Officially, the reception system in Malta is still governed by the 2015 Strategy for the Reception of Asylum-seekers and irregular migrants.
+Officially, the reception system in Malta is still regulated by the 2015 Strategy for the Reception of Asylum-seekers and irregular migrants.
 This policy is based on the transposition into national legislation of the Reception Conditions Directive and the Return Directive.
 According to the policy, all applicants arriving irregularly by boat are sent to an Initial Reception Centre where checks and assessments (age assessment, vulnerability assessment, need to detain) are conducted before being referred to detention or reception centres.

 Families, UAMs, and vulnerable applicants are prioritised and, according to the authorities, should not be detained.
-However, applicants may stay for prolonged periods of time in detention before they undergo an assessment and it is established that they are a minor or vulnerable.
+However, applicants may stay for prolonged periods of time in detention before they undergo an assessment, and it is established that they are a minor or vulnerable.

 Applicants are usually released in chronological order depending on date of arrival.
 A place in a reception centre does not depend on the status of their application but only on the space available.